greg-raven/Uncommon-Sense/_posts/2016-07-25-western-civilization.md

 tag: 'Steve King'
 ---

-\[I\]f we disparage our roots, if we disparage what makes this a great nation, then we’ll lose the formula for being an even greater nation.
+\[I\]f we disparage our roots, if we disparage what makes this a great nation, then we'll lose the formula for being an even greater nation.